 Turkey vs Chicken : Physical features

 Turkey and chicken are complete opposites in almost every way, with the main similarity being that they both have wattles which they use to release heat excess from.
 The turkey has dark feathers with a featherless head and neck, plus a snood over its head.
 The chicken has colorful feathers with the male being even more colorful.
 And when it comes to size, even the smallest turkey easily weighs 10-15lbs more than even the largest chicken.

 Turkey vs Chicken : Origin

 Both of these fowls have been domesticated and introduced into the Americas, but they originated from countries that are oceans apart.
-The chicken was first domesticated from the junglefowl species in Mexico, while the turkey was first domesticated from its forest-dwelling ancestors in Southeast Asia.
+The chicken was first domesticated from the junglefowl species in the Indus Valley while the Turkey was first domesticated from its forest-dwelling ancestors in Mexico.

 Turkey vs Chicken : Taxonomy